Thoughts10 Dec 2019

 Any goals, attitudes, and concerns with your product/service

-Both user research and personas are essential for understanding who you?re serving how to attract the right customer.
+Both user research and personas are essential for understanding who you're serving and how to attract the right customer.
 For websites, tools like Hotjar can measure customer behaviour and give you a sense for how strong your value proposition is.
 More traditional tools such as Google Analytics are essential for understanding wider user behaviour metrics and overall website performance.

 Knowing Your Competitors

-Understanding your competitive advantages (and disadvantages) is key for adopting points of difference stronger value propositions within your industry.
+Understanding your competitive advantages (and disadvantages) is key for adopting points of difference and stronger value propositions within your industry.

 Identifying Your Requirements

 Business Requirements - we always start with business requirements because tech solutions should not drive outcomes but instead help facilitate them.
-Typical business requirements include and outline of objectives or problems that need to be solved.
+Typical business requirements include an outline of objectives or problems that need to be solved.

 User Requirements - how the user will interact with the website: including specific features, functions and more generally what they can expect from the experience overall.
 Accessibility is also important so the website can be experienced by as many users as possible, those with disabilities included.